spikelynch/lightshow/README.md

 # To Do

-Right now it just takes input from one stereo channel.
-It should take both, and give you the option of taking the average or visualising both channels.
+More options for stereo

 Keep a rolling average and adjust the scaling to the level of the input signals

-Detect pauses between songs and switch in new gradients.
+Detect pauses between songs - could switch between gradients here

-Throw away some of the higher frequencies